awesooomeME/faq_accordion/README.md

 ### Useful resources

-- [Example resource 1](https://www.joshwcomeau.com/css/custom-css-reset/) - This article explains the CSS reset that I used in this project.
+- [CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/) - This article explains the CSS reset that I used in this project.

 ## Author